tessy1234/data_science/README.md

 # Data science in action:
-Demonstration of deep learning applied to real world tasks.
+Demonstration of machine learning and deep learning applied to real world tasks.
-Predict air temperature 24 hours in the future using recurrent neural networks.
-In the unsupervised learning section Gaussian Mixture Model is used for anomaly detection.
+Choose the right model to the right problem!